 The World of Fear

-Imagine a world where people consider death a taboo subject.
-In this make-believe reality people avoid the topic because it’s “too unpleasant” or “depressing”.
-Children are told that everybody dies but nobody discusses it in detail.
-It’s rude to ask about, rude to comment on, certainly not OK to make jokes about.
-It’s a sombre, dark, unpleasant subject and we’ll keep it that way!
+Imagine a world where people considered death a taboo subject.
+In this make-believe reality people would avoid the topic because it’s too unpleasant or depressing.
+Children would be told that everybody dies, but nobody discusses it in detail.
+It’s rude to ask about, rude to comment on and certainly not OK to make jokes about.
+It’s a sombre, dark, unpleasant subject and we’ll keep it that way, thank you very much!

 Children growing up in such a world would learn to fear death because all the adults are afraid to talk about it.
 They try to dress it up with polite phrases like “she’s passed on” and “he’s no longer with us.”
-Death is clearly something even grown-ups don’t want to talk about.
+The young learn that death is something even grown-ups don’t want to talk about head-on.

-A world where death is an unfit topic of conversation would breed more people who are afraid to talk about it.
+A world where death is an unfit topic of conversation would thus breed more people who are afraid to talk about it.
 They’d talk about “people going to sleep” and disguise the truth.
 They’d do it out of love, to protect their children from a cold reality.
-But in doing so, they'd pass the horror onto their children.
+But in doing so, they'd pass the horror on.

 A world like that would be one where people are never taught to deal with loss.
 Where people bury and suppress the fear of death until it stares them in the face and it’s too late.
 Who would want to live in a world like that?

-I don’t remember how old I was when I realised there is no such thing as “dying of old age” and that it’s a complete myth.
+When I was young I made an assumption.
+The majority of people died of “old age”.
+That was the right and natural way of things.
+It was fair.
+Dying of some condition or illness was less common and a tragedy.
+I don’t remember how old I was when I realised there is no such thing as “dying of old age” and that it’s a myth.
 I think sometime in my early teens?
 Is that a late age to find out?
 Sometimes I wonder if everyone else realises the same thing.
 We sure don't act like it.

-Do some people still carry this belief around, deep down?
-Do people still feel, in secret, that you’re supposed to die of “old age” or “natural causes” and that anything else is unfair?
+Do some people still carry this belief, deep down?
+Do people feel, in secret, that you’re supposed to die of “old age” or “natural causes” and that anything else is unfair?

-The reality is you die because some part of your body stops working.
+The reality is that you die because some part of your body stops working.
 It just sounds more peaceful to say “she passed away from natural causes” than to state the actual truth “she died because of multiple organ failure”.
-Nobody dies of being old and natural causes isn't a real thing.
+Nobody dies of old age.
+They die because being old puts you at more risk.

-What I’m going to write about is perceived as a “sensitive subject”.
-The topic of death makes people respond emotionally.
-We get angry, sad, we look for blame, we feel anguish.
-But please remember that I am writing as a human being who has feelings just as deep as yours.
-I feel emotions the same way you do and I write only from a desire to make the world a better place.
-I write with good intentions.
+What I’m going to write about is perceived as a “sensitive subject” because death makes people respond emotionally.
+We get angry, sad, look for blame and feel anguish.
+But please remember that I am writing as a human being who has feelings just as colourful as yours.
+I feel emotions the same way you do and I write with good intentions.